NOTE: All rule changes/modifications for the 2007 season are in bold italics. All rule changes for the 2006 season are in italics.

 Strikeouts (K)

-B. Statistics for each rotisserie team will be derived by accumulating each individual player's statistics while on the active roster of their respective rotisserie team.
+B. Statistics for each rotisserie team will be derived by accumulating each individual player's statistics while on the active roster of their respective rotisserie team and will reflect any transactions (changes to the active roster) submitted prior to the previous week’s transaction deadline (See Rule XI:B).

-G. Standings are updated daily during the season; however, the standings released Tuesday morning will serve as the OFFICIAL standings for the entire week.
+I. Standings are updated daily during the season; however, the standings emailed by the CBS web site Tuesday morning will serve as the OFFICIAL standings for the entire week.
 These standings will be used to determine the order upon which owners can select players from the waiver wire and/or the free agent player pool during the subsequent transaction period.

-H. At the end of the year, each roto team must have 5500 total at bats and 1150 innings pitched.
+J. At the end of the year, each roto team must have 5000 total at bats and 1100 innings pitched.
 In the event of a shortened season (strike, act of God, etc) these requirements will be prorated to the actual average percentage of the 162-game season played by all NL clubs.

-I. Any team not meeting the offensive requirement will forfeit its accumulated points for the categories OBP and SLG.
-Any team not meeting the pitching requirement will forfeit its accumulated points for the categories ERA and WHIP.
+K. Any team not meeting the at bats requirement will forfeit their accumulated points for the categories OBP and SLG.
+Any team not meeting the innings requirement will forfeit their accumulated points for the categories ERA and WHIP.
 Teams who finish below a team not meeting the minimum requirements for at bats or innings pitched (within the applicable statistical categories) do not gain additional points.

-K. In the case of a tie between two or more teams the same amount of cumulative points, final standings are determined as follows.
+M. In the case of a tie between two or more teams with the same amount of cumulative points, final standings are determined as follows.

 a.
 Direct comparison of the two teams within each individual category.
 The team who wins the greater number of individual categories is determined the winner.